jiangjiewei/Keratitis-Source/README.md

 Python 3.7.8
 Pytorch 1.6.0
 NVIDIA GPU + CUDA_10.0 CuDNN_7.5
-This repository has been tested on four NVIDIA RTX2080Ti.
+This repository has been tested on NVIDIA RTX2080Ti.
 Configurations (e.g batch size, image patch size) may need to be changed on different platforms.

 Installation
 Other packages are as follows: